AuthenticEshkinKot/Taskodrome/README.md

 # Installation
 Copy Taskodrome catalogue to mantisbt plugin directory.

+If you are upgrading from Taskodrome v.1 to v.2 you should completely remove previous installation of the plugin from your mantisbt plugin directory.

+# Dependencies

 PHP mbstring extension should be installed.

-If you are upgrading from Taskodrome v.1 to v.2 you should completely remove previous installation of the plugin from your mantisbt plugin directory.

 ## Compatibility
 MantisBT version | Branch